Christmas Pompom Garland

 view of the beginning of the wrap

-If you see between both pieced, you will notice there are like half balls in there.
-Those get stuck on some holes on the other piece so you know you are making the pompoms right.
+4. If you see between both pieces, you will notice there are like half balls in there.

 top view of the tool showing the space between them